DataDog/hiring-engineers/answers.md

       curl http://0.0.0.0:5050/api/apm
       curl http://0.0.0.0:5050/api/trace

-You can see the requests in real time from your terminal window
+You can see the requests in real-time from your terminal window

      2020-10-07 22:38:44,875 - ddtrace.tracer - DEBUG -